 Don’t be fooled!
 Behind that adorable facade is a being of pure malevolence.

 My husband loves cats.
-Accordingly, his appreciation for dogs is unmistakably negative.
+Accordingly, his appreciation for dogs is unreservedly negative.
 He respects the callousness of cat but I can’t quite abide it.
 Dogs never withhold their love.
 Well, except for my parents pugapoo, who I suspect was raised with cats before we adopted her.
 She never wags her tail unless she is about to something.
 She hides in dark places and springs out of nowhere just to wrap her legs around your ankle and sink her teeth into your tender flesh.
 She treats my room as though it were her own private den; when we give her a treat, she runs off to my room but without even taking the treat, as if to say, “I’ll take it in my study.”

 Obviously, not all dogs are sweet, adorable things.
 It is for this reason that I consider myself less of a dog person and more of a spaniel person.
 In 2008 I adopted one from a local shelter and she has proven to be one of the sweetest dogs I have ever known.
 I would even say she is the sweetest dog.